2019 NRL Grand Final: Background

 Sydney finished second on the premiership ladder with a record of 17–7.
 The club comfortably defeated South Sydney 30–6 to qualify for the preliminary final, then defeated minor premiers Melbourne 14–6 in the preliminary final to qualify for the grand final.
 Having won the 2018 premiership, the Roosters were aiming to win back-to-back premierships, and become the first team since the Brisbane Broncos in the 1992-93 NSWRL to do so in a unified competition.
 Trent Robinson coached the side to its third grand final in his seventh year coaching the Roosters.

 Canberra finished fourth on the premiership ladder with a 15–9 record.
 The club won through to the grand final with a 12–10 win over Melbourne in the qualifying final, then a 16–10 win over South Sydney in the preliminary final.
 It was the club's first grand final appearance since 1994, breaking the longest drought of appearances in club history.
 Raiders coach Ricky Stuart was coaching his first grand final for Canberra in his sixth year with the club; it was his fourth grand final as a coach overall, having led the Roosters to the game in 2002, 2003 and 2004.

 It was the first time the Sydney Roosters and the Canberra Raiders contested a Grand Final.
 The sides faced each other twice during the season, with the Roosters winning both games: a 30–24 win in round 9 on the neutral Suncorp Stadium during Magic Round, and a 22–18 win at GIO Stadium in round 21.

+Pre-match

+Broadcasting

+The match was broadcast live on the Nine Network and delayed on Fox League in Australia and Sky Sport in New Zealand.
+Radio broadcasters include ABC, Triple M, 2GB, SEN and Koori Radio.